Karyotyping / Targeted Chromosome Analysis

 FISH can be undertaken on preparations from cultured or uncultured cells.

-FISH is a front-line test for developmental delay / congenital malformation referrals.
-It is also commonly used in family follow-up studies and to investigate possible mosaicism.
+FISH can be used as a front-line test for ?Aneuploidy and ambiguous genitalia referrals.
+It can also be used to further characterise chromosome abnormalities, is commonly used in family follow-up studies and to investigate possible mosaicism.

 NHS England National Genomic Test Directory codes